top of page

 The racing thoughts never seem to stop.

 Having a positive mindset will help you.
 If you’re determined to breastfeed, Free to Feed is here to help.
-Dr. Trill is on a mission to make the lives of mothers and babies with food allergies and intolerances better and more realistic to tackle.
+Dr. Trill and the Free to Feed Team is on a mission to make the lives of families with food allergies and intolerances better and more realistic to tackle.

-Always keep in mind, this is temporary and the majority of babies do grow out of most allergies and intolerances.
+Always keep in mind, this is temporary and the majority of babies do grow out of most reactivity.

 When it comes to changing your diet – think healthy foods.
 Not in a box.
 Grown from the earth.
 Eating this way can eliminate a lot of worries, as processed foods contain many more ingredients and additives.

-For more concrete answers on what you should be doing, having a one-on-one with with our allergy experts can be extremely beneficial for you and your baby.
+For more concrete answers, having a 1:1 with with our allergy experts can be extremely beneficial for you and your baby.
 They will talk you through all your history and what you are currently struggling with and then makes a unique individualized plan for you.

 Here are some allergy-friendly brands to help you get started.
 Remember to always read the labels on ingredients – every time.
 Brands can change ingredients at any time, so it’s always a good habit to check all labels.
 If you’re unsure about something, you can always contact the manufacturer.